dbosoft/YaNco/README.md

 In that example a function with the name ZYANCO_SERVER_FUNCTION_1 has to exists on the backend server, with two parameters (and CHAR field SEND and a CHAR field receive).

 The registered function handler consists of 3 chained steps:
 - Input mapping
-  extracting values of the function call like `CallFunction` and return it for further processing.
+  Extraction of values from the incoming function call and return extracted value for further processing.
 Any error here will stop the chain.
+Mapping features are the   same as in `CallFunction` input mapping.
 - Processing
   The extracted value will be passed as argument to the process function.
 In this example the input is just written to the console.
   The process function can return a output value, that is passed to last step in chain.
 - Reply mapping
   The reply step sets the values of the response (same as Output mapping in `CallFunction`).
 If you have no reply you can also call `NoReply` to end the chain.